fastjob-dev/fastjob/README.md

 # FastJob

-**Tired of the complexity of setting up Celery?
-FastJob is the Python job queue with a beautiful API that gets out of your way.**

-FastJob is a background job library I built for developers who believe code should be elegant, not just functional.
-It uses PostgreSQL for rock-solid persistence and embraces Python's async/await syntax with APIs that make you smile while you write them.
+**Because your background jobs shouldn't be a background worry.**

-After spending too many hours wrestling with Redis configurations, broker settings, and Celery's daunting documentation just to process some background tasks, I decided to build something better.
-FastJob is what I wish existed when I started building async Python applications - simple, type-safe, and actually enjoyable to use.
+After spending too many hours wrestling with Celery's daunting documentation and the operational overhead of Redis just to run a simple background task, I decided to build the tool I wished I had.

+I built FastJob on a simple, powerful idea: your database (PostgreSQL) is already rock-solid, so you shouldn't need another service just to enqueue jobs.
+It's a library that values developer happiness and elegant design over endless configuration, with a beautiful, type-safe API that feels like a joy to use, not a chore.

+It's the job queue for developers who believe simple is beautiful.

 ## Why I Built FastJob (And Why You'll Love It)
 **Gorgeous APIs** - From `@fastjob.job()` to fluent scheduling, everything reads like natural language